marysia/marysia.github.io/_posts/2019-03-11-group-convolutions.markdown

 Our solution to this was to create a new type of convolutional neural network (CNN) called the _group-equivariant convolutional neural network_ (G-CNN), which can handle the rotated and reflected versions of images.
 And not only regular images, but also 3D volumes -- the type that of images that we have when we have CTs or MRIs.

 # Applying to the Real World
-Yes, recognising dogs in pictures is all fun and games, but how well does this work for a real problem, like a medical finding?
+Yes, recognizing dogs in pictures is all fun and games, but how well does this work for _real_ problems, like a medical finding?
 As a case study, we use _pulmonary nodule_ detection.
 Pulmonary nodules are small lesions in the lung that may be indicative of lung cancer, which is why radiologists will generally try to detect these so they can track the growth over time.
 However, looking for these nodules can feel like looking for a needle in a haystack - without the advantage that you can just burn down the haystack to find said needle.

 Lung nodules are visible on a chest CT -- a 3D scan of the chest, visualising bones, muscles, fat, organs and blood vessels in grayscale.
 A typical chest CT is comprised of ~300 images (_slices_), stacked together to form the whole scan.
 You can imagine that looking through ~300 black and white images to find a small abnormality can be a tedious task, especially considering that nodules can take many shapes and forms.